 Keep in mind that you may still be able to enjoy some of the foods you love by making certain modifications to the way you eat them.
 For example, steaming or roasting carrots makes them softer and easier to consume with braces.
 Similarly, you can remove corn from the cob, or cut up produce like apples and pears to avoid biting into them.
 Other tips include grinding nuts into your yogurt or dipping hard cookies into milk to soften them.
 If you must eat hard candies, simply suck on them instead of biting into them.

-If you have any question whether a food is safe to eat during your treatment with Central Texas Orthodontics, we encourage you to err on the side of caution.
-Of course, you can always contact our Austin, TX office with any questions you have about your diet and the foods that should be avoided during treatment.
+If you have any questions about whether a food is safe to eat during your treatment with Central Texas Orthodontics, we encourage you to err on the side of caution.
+Of course, you can always contact our Austin Orthodontics, TX office with any questions you have about your diet and the foods that should be avoided during treatment.
 By following our dietary instructions and protecting your orthodontic appliances from damage, you will be back to chewing gum in no time.